54 Lake St, Kingston, MA 02364, USA

 Owned By: Town of Kingston

-Large property adjacent to Silver Lake High School with several miles of walking trails through woodlands and wetlands, and around retired cranberry bogs.
-Abuts the Jones River, Pine Brook, and Howard’s Brook.
+The Cranberry Watershed Preserve is a 307-acre property adjacent to Silver Lake High School in Kingston.
+It offers at least 5 miles of walking trails through woodlands and wetlands, and around retired cranberry bogs.
 Some trails are suitable for horses.
+The property abuts the Jones River, Pine Brook, and Howard’s Brook.
+The Bay Circuit Trail extends through the property.

 Features

 This former agricultural property may be too large to explore in a single visit!
-There are some bridges and boardwalks within, plus numerous ponds, streams, and retired cranberry bogs and wetlands.
-220 acres of the property were acquired by the Town of Kingston in 1998, with an additional 32 acres in 2016.
+There are some bridges and boardwalks within, plus numerous ponds, streams, retired cranberry bogs and wetlands.
+220 acres of the property were acquired by the Town of Kingston in 1998 with assistance from the state.
+An additional 32 acres were acquired in 2016.

 Trail Description